jcofer555/automover/README.md

 - Selected pool's usage % is displayed
 - Only moves from pool -> array or pool -> pool and skips any shares set to array -> pool
 - Threshold setting to prevent moving unless pool is at least that % full
-- Stop threshold setting to stop the move when pool reaches that % or lower
 - Autostart at boot option
 - Move now button to bypass filters
 - Allow or deny moving when parity is checking